-The Centrelink and Employment Division of The Sensible Centre has one goal – to involve tens of thousands of people across our continent in electing a bloc of MPs to parliaments who will insist upon changing the culture for people in receipt of benefits and securing employment for all.
+The Centrelink and Employment Division of The Sensible Centre has one goal – to involve tens of thousands of people across Australia in electing a bloc of MPs to parliaments who will insist upon changing the culture for people in receipt of benefits and securing employment for all.

 To achieve this goal, we will create a political movement of people who are users of Centrelink and employment services, positioned in the Sensible Centre of Australian life.
 We will:

 1. Develop a movement of people who can speak for ourselves and our issues;

 2. Develop a policy agenda for change;

 3. Participate in national public discussion to promote and build support for change;

 4. Build the leadership and organisational capacity of participants; and